osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/manage-users.md

 To perform this procedure, you must be a [Community Administrator](xref:communityroles#community-administrator) or [Community Moderator](xref:communityroles#community-moderator).

 1. On the Communities overview page, find the community where you want to remove users and click **Details**.
 2. On the Community Details page, on the **My Users** tab, select one or more users.
+A details pane appears.
 If necessary, you can filter the list of users by typing characters in the **Filter users** box.
-A details pane appears.
+You can also filter by selecting **Administrators**, **Moderators**, or **Data Stewards** at the top of the user list.
+Selecting any of these roles shows only users who have been assigned that role.
 3. On the detail pane, click **Remove User**.
 When prompted for confirmation, click **Remove**.

 ## Remove your own user from a community